 Inform your doctor if any of these circumstances apply to you.

-There are certain medications which can react with Lansoprazole and increase your likelihood of experiencing side effects.
+There are certain medicines that can interact with lansoprazole and increase your likelihood of experiencing side effects.
 These are:

-You should always inform your doctor if you are taking any other medicines to ensure that the combination will not cause harm or make your treatment less effective.
+You should always inform your doctor if you are taking any other medicines to ensure their combination will not cause harm or make your treatment less effective.

 Lansoprazole is not recommended to use during pregnancy.
 It's best to find natural methods of reducing acid reflux.
 Alternatively, Omeprazole is safe to use if you are pregnant.

-Omeprazole, Pantoprazole, Rapeprazol and Esomeprazole are other proton pump inhibitors and good alternatives to Lansoprazole.
+Omeprazole, pantoprazole, rabeprazole and esomeprazole are also proton pump inhibitors and suitable alternatives to lansoprazole.

 Lansoprazole should be taken on an empty stomach 30 minutes to one hour before eating.
-If you take too soon either before or after eating then this can reduce the effects of it by 50%, stopping it from being absorbed.
+If you eat too soon after taking lansoprazole, you may not absorb the medicine properly and its effects may be reduced by 50%.

-Long term use of Lansoprazole can cause unwanted side effects.
+Long term use of lansoprazole can cause unwanted side effects.
 Taking the medicine for more than three months can cause the levels of magnesium in your blood to drop.
-This is characterised by feeling tired, dizzy, confused and shaky.
-Taking Lansoprazole for one year or more can lead to an increased risk of fractured bones, vitamin B12 deficiency and gut infections.
-Your doctor may regularly assess your symptoms if you are taking Lansoprazole over a long period of time.
+This can make you feel tired, dizzy, confused and shaky.
+Taking lansoprazole for one year or more can lead to an increased risk of fractured bones, vitamin B12 deficiency and gut infections.
+You should have regular checks with your doctor if you are taking lansoprazole over a long period of time.